 Ways to do this include:

-By doing so, you can establish a culture of quality throughout the organization.
+By doing so, you can establish a culture of quality throughout the organization, which is a key goal of top management under ISO 9001 certification processes.

 Encouraging employee involvement

 To achieve ISO 9001 certification, everyone must be involved in the implementation process.
-If you’re a manager at the top levels of the company, you should be encouraging all employees to work towards ISO compliance.
+If you’re a manager at the top levels of the company, you should be encouraging all employees to work towards ISO compliance, ensuring that senior leaders exemplify ISO 9001 practices, fully understanding their top management role in ISO 9001.

 Even if you can’t walk the floor very often, you can encourage employee involvement by:

-This approach fosters a culture of continuous improvement and ensures that everyone is invested in the implementation process.
+This approach fosters a culture of continuous improvement and ensures that everyone is invested in the implementation process led by top management, which is vital under ISO 9001 guidelines.

 Monitoring and reviewing progress

 ISO 9001 requires regular monitoring and review of processes to ensure that they are working effectively.
-To do this, you need to determine which metrics you’ll track and implement a standard reporting system.
+Generally, to do this, you need to determine which metrics you’ll track and implement a standard reporting system.

 That way, all senior leaders will have visibility over the company’s quality management systems.
 Methods of monitoring include: